anoopkcn/zenv/README.md

   log <name|id|.>          Displays the setup log file for the specified environment.

+  alias <subcommand>       Manages environment aliases for easier access:
+    create <alias> <env>   Creates an alias for an environment. remove <alias>         Removes an existing alias.
+    list                   Lists all defined aliases.
+    show <alias>           Shows what environment an alias points to.

   python <subcommand>      (Experimantal feature) Manages Python installations:
     install <version>      Downloads and installs a specific Python version for zenv. pin <version>          Sets <version> as the pinned Python for zenv to prioritize.